delhivery/verify/Apps/SES_emails/readme.md

 # Emails - Delhivery

-This app will help in maintaining the list of emails blocked by ses to prevent further bounce emails
+This app will help in maintaining the list of emails blocked by ses to prevent further bounce emails the app provides two api one to push the Bounce response from SNS to our DB & one to verify blocked status of emails

 # Getting Started

 ## Installation